bigbookofbug/wayvment/README.md

 ### Current Progress:
 - wrappers for the wayland-util primitive `wl_list` and most of its associated functions
-- cffi for roughly 50% of `wayland-util.h`, with work beginning on the server and client core
+- cffi for roughly 75% of `wayland-util.h`, with work beginning on the server and client core
 - unit testing for the wrappers as they're developed
+- classes for wayland-scanned components defined

 ### TODO:
 - impliment a `wayland-scanner` to generate lisp bindings from `.xml` protocol files